stevemussmann/ca_chinook/README.md

 R --slave -e "devtools::install_local('emc-edits.zip', upgrade='never')"
 ```

 7. We also want to copy some files to the `mega-simple-microhap-snakeflow` directory so that it doesn't attempt to download and/or build them upon the first run of the pipeline.
-Copy the entire `resources` folder from the AFTC 'rando' server to `~/local/src/mega-simple-microhap-snakeflow`
+Copy the entire `resources` folder from the AFTC 'rando' server (found within the `GTseq_processing/CA_Chinook_microhaplotype_files` directory) to `~/local/src/mega-simple-microhap-snakeflow`

 8. Within the `mega-simple-microhap-snakeflow` folder that you cloned to your computer, make a directory named `data`.
 This is the folder where you will put all of your data when running the pipeline.
 ```